sysco-middleware/sysco-middleware.github.io/_posts/2019-01-01-install-kubernetes-kubeadm.md

     - Testing service
 - Accessing kubernetes cluster from local machine.
     - Install kubectl on local machine
+    - Proxy connections to master using `kubectl proxy`
-    - Copy kubernetes configuration from the master
+    - Connect to master using admin.conf
 - Where to go from here
 - Sources and References.